NafeesSayyed/Marketing-Mix-Modelling---Data-Science-Project/README.md

 ## Project Objective

-The primary objective of this project was to build an interpretable Marketing Mix Modeling (MMM) framework capable of accurately predicting weekly sales while quantifying the impact of different marketing channels.
+The primary objective of this project was to build an interpretable Marketing Mix Modelling (MMM) framework capable of accurately predicting weekly sales while quantifying the impact of different marketing channels.

 Specific goals included: